project-development-bit/projectdev-frontend/test/README.md

 # Test-Driven Development (TDD) Setup

-This document outlines the comprehensive Test-Driven Development setup for the Burger Eats Flutter application.
+This document outlines the comprehensive Test-Driven Development setup for the Project Dev Flutter application.

 ## 📋 Table of Contents